How to protect yourself in case they do.

 - The ransomware variant needs to choose to encrypt backup files.

-Most ransomware today does not have both those characteristics.
-It's not likely to happen.
+Most ransomware has neither of those characteristics.
+It’s not likely to happen.

 But most is not all.
 You could encounter ransomware that encrypts your backups.